Pre- Prep and Prep (Ages 5-13)

-The Junior Department at The Park School is a happy and relaxed place to learn and make friends.
-An independent School, with small class sizes the Junior Pastoral and Subject Teachers know each child as an individual and learning experiences are designed to cater for each pupil's specific needs.
+The Prep Department at The Park School is a happy and relaxed place to learn and make friends.
+An independent School, with small class sizes the Prep Pastoral and Subject Teachers know each child as an individual and learning experiences are designed to cater for each pupil's specific needs.

 The real strength of our school lies in our nurture of each child to enable them to develop a strong sense of self belief.
 We are proud to raise confident, courteous children who are well-mannered and considerate of others.

-Our Juniors are taught by staff who concentrate on their own specialist areas, offering pupils the opportunity to explore a wide range of subjects with teachers who share their passion for their learning adventure.
+Our Prep children are taught by staff who concentrate on their own specialist areas, offering pupils the opportunity to explore a wide range of subjects with teachers who share their passion for their learning adventure.

 Our vision is for The Park School to be recognised locally and internationally for the high standards of private education it provides for pupils, from primary to secondary, with all the benefits of its size, location and its Christian foundation.